Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Discussion and Future Directions

-One of the interesting questions from our work is: is it possible to obtain an algorithm that has a \emph{nearly linear} cost per iteration on $m$ as in the case of training one-hidden layer over-parametrized networks~(\cite{bpsw21})?
-In particular, can this runtime be achieved under the current best width of multi-layer over-parametrized networks ($m\geq n^8$)?
+\paragraph*{Nearly-Linear Time Algorithm for Multi-Layer Over-parametrized Network.} The first question one might wonder is whether achieving a per iteration cost of $\wt O(m)$ is possible.
+In particular, can this runtime be achieved under the current best width of multi-layer over-parametrized networks ($m \geq n^4$)?
 We note that the major limitation in our method is the \emph{sparsity} of the change of the diagonal matrices ($\Delta D$) is directly related to the magnitude of the change of weights ($\|\Delta W\|$).
-In our analysis of convergence, we go through a careful double induction argument, which in fact imposes on a lower bound on $\|\Delta W\|$.
-It seems to us that, in order to achieve a nearly linear runtime, one has to adapt a different analytical framework or approach the problem from a different perspective.
+In our analysis of convergence, we go through a careful double induction argument, which, in fact, imposes a lower bound on $\|\Delta W\|$.
+It seems that, in order to achieve a nearly linear runtime, one has to adapt a different analytical framework or approach the problem from a different perspective.

-A related question is, how can we maintain the changes of weight more efficiently?
-In our work, we achieve speedup in the neural network training process by observing that the change of the weights are small in each iteration.
-Similar phenomenon also appears in some classical optimization problem (e.g., solving linear program \cite{cls19, jswz20} and solving semi-definite program \cite{jklps20}) and they achieve further speedup by using lazy update and amortization techniques to compute the weight changes, or using more complicated data structure to maintain the \emph{changes} of the weight changes.
+\paragraph*{Maintain Change of Weights Beyond Low-Rank.} In this work, we achieve speedup in the neural network training process by observing that the changes of the weights are small in each iteration.
+A similar phenomenon also appears in some classical optimization problems (e.g., solving linear program \cite{cls19, jswz20} and solving semidefinite program \cite{jklps20, hjs+21}), and they achieve further speedup by using lazy update and amortization techniques to compute the weight changes or using a more complicated data structure to maintain the \emph{changes} of the weight changes.
 Can we adapt their techniques to neural network training?
+However, these dynamic maintenance methods can only \emph{approximately} compute the weight changes.
+Therefore, a deeper understanding of the robustness of the training algorithms is required in order to apply these techniques to neural network training.
 An orthogonal direction to maintain the change is to design an initialization setup such that while we still have enough randomness to obtain provable guarantees, the matrix-vector product with the initial weight matrix can be performed faster than $O(m^2)$ by sparsifying the Gaussian matrix as in~\cite{mjmm21} or imposing extra structural assumption such as using circulant Gaussian \cite{rrt12, nn13, kmr14}.